t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 for the FutureData 2300 ADS.
 FutureData was sold to GenRad, and this division was ultimately sold to Kontron in the early 80's where I worked for many years.

 This was the lastest version of CP/M I had developed for this machine.
+It was commercially released by Kontron as an option in addition to RDOS and UDOS operating systems.

 These files were pulled off of DSDD 8" floppy disk backups I had made of my 35mb hard drive.
 That hard drive has unfortunately disappeared but the backups remain.